Training structure

 2 creditsFundamental ecology: concepts and methods

-3 creditsIntroduction to careers in education 1
+3 creditsIntroduction to Education Careers 1

-2 creditsBasic plant biology
+2 creditsFundamentals of plant biology

-3 credits0hIntro professions education 2
+3 credits0hIntroduction to education careers 2

 2 credits16,5hComparative animal physiology

-Animal physiology 1
+Animal Physiology 1

-4 creditsIntroduction to evolution
+4 creditsIntroduction to Evolution

 3 creditsFrom genotype to phenotype